peteroupc/MailLib/api/com.upokecenter.mail.DispositionBuilder.md

 ## Methods

 * `DispositionBuilder() DispositionBuilder`<br>
- Initializes a new instance of the DispositionBuilder class.
+ Initializes a new instance of the DispositionBuilder class using the disposition type "attachment".
 * `DispositionBuilder​(ContentDisposition mt) DispositionBuilder`<br>
- Initializes a new instance of the DispositionBuilder class.
+ Initializes a new instance of the DispositionBuilder class using the data from the given content disposition.
 * `DispositionBuilder​(String type) DispositionBuilder`<br>
- Initializes a new instance of the DispositionBuilder class.
+ Initializes a new instance of the DispositionBuilder class using the given disposition type.
 * `String getDispositionType()`<br>
  Gets this value's disposition type, such as "inline" or "attachment".
 * `boolean isMultipart()`<br>